-Knowing You Found The Right Pro
+Finding The Right Marriage Counseling Pro

 “Researching about the therapists you believe would resonate well is good,” said a pastor and a certified marriage counselor.
 “But you would only know if you “click” when you get together.”

-He went on to say that first sessions are the touch-and-feel when it comes to counseling.
+He went on to say that first sessions are the touch-and-feel when it comes to marriage counseling.
 Some counselors conduct phone interviews to gauge if you will fit in a client-therapist relationship.
 As for the patients, this was his advice: “It’s best if you pay attention to the general methods the counselor use, his or her personality, and his or her communication style.”

-When Your Spouse Refuses To Go
+When Your Spouse Refuses To Go Marriage Counseling

 “Don’t force your spouse if he or she doesn’t want to do counseling!” were the prompt answers we got from them.